Frequently Asked Questions

 Are you available year-round or only seasonally?+

 We run year-round.
-Yardwork and lawn care are seasonal (April through November on the North Shore), but cleanouts, organizing, junk removal, hauling, moving help, and special requests run all 12 months.
+Yardwork and lawn care are seasonal (April through November), but cleanouts, organizing, junk removal, hauling, moving help, and special requests run all 12 months.

 Yes.
 Recurring weekly or biweekly mowing through the season is standard.
-We also do recurring monthly check-ins for second-home owners who only visit occasionally.
+We also do recurring monthly check-ins for second-home owners.

 How do you quote a job?+